walezbee/AzureFunMigration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 5. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs.

-6. Ensure the Azure environment used for the migrated applications is future-proof and follows best practices.
+6. Ensure the Azure environment used for the migrated applications is follows recommended best practices.

 7. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities.